libbitcoin/libbitcoin-explorer/tools/README.md

 ## Instructions

-1) Install Sx [here](https://github.com/spesmilo/sx).
+1) Install SX [here](https://github.com/spesmilo/sx).
 Open the root terminal (you should at least know how to do that), and type in:

 ```$ wget http://sx.dyne.org/install-sx.sh```